KayongoYongo/PP-Telegram_Quotes_Bot/README.md

 # Telegram Quotes Bot
-A simple telegram bot which shares quotes based off the user's prompts.
+A simple telegram bot which shares inspirational quotes based off the user's prompts.

 # Description
 A simple telegram bot which shares quotes based off the user's prompts.
 The bot can return quotes from various categories such as happiness,